 The Investment Needed To Start an LLC in Georgia

 The actual cost of starting an LLC in Georgia can vary.
 Some of the costs are mandatory, while others are optional.
 But even the optional costs for starting your LLC go a long way in making the process smoother and faster.

 The first obvious cost is the filing fee.
 You’ll need to file an Articles of Organization with the Georgia secretary of state.
 You’ll need to pay $100 if you’ll be filing online or $110 if you’ll be mailing your forms.

 Filing your Articles of Organization takes anywhere from five to seven business days if you file online.
 The process could take up to two weeks by mail.
 But, you can expedite the process by paying an additional $100.
 In this case, you can file your Articles of Organization in two days.
 You can make the process even faster by paying an extra $250 for same-day filing.

 You may also opt to use an LLC formation service to help you register your business.
 I highly recommend this route.
 You’ll be able to avoid errors that can complicate the process unnecessarily.
 This cost can vary.
-But ZenBusiness, my top pick for an LLC filing service, starts as low as $39.
+But ZenBusiness, our top pick for an LLC filing service, starts as low as $0 plus state fees.

 You’ll also need to appoint a registered agent to form an LLC in Georgia.
 Again, you can choose yourself or another member of the LLC.
 You can avoid the cost of a commercial registered agent this way.
-Commercial registered agent costs vary, but ZenBusiness offers free registered agent service for one year if you use it to register your LLC.
+Commercial registered agent costs vary.

 You can also choose to reserve your LLC name with the Georgia secretary of state.
 Again, this cost is optional.
 It’ll cost you $25 to book your business name online or $35 if you choose the paper filings option.